oroinc/documentation/frontend/javascript/index.rst

 flow:

 * The "Controller" represents one screen of the application and is created when the page URL is changed
-* The "Page Component" represents a part of the page with certain functionality and is created in the course of page processing, subject to the settings declared in the HTML.
+* The "Page Component" represents part of the page with certain functionality and is created in the course of page processing, subject to the settings declared in the HTML.

 Define a Page Component
 ^^^^^^^^^^^^^^^^^^^^^^^